ciscoheat/sveltekit-rate-limiter/README.md

 }
 ```

-In `hash`, return a unique string for a `RequestEvent`, or a boolean to make the request fail or succeed no matter the current rate.
+In `hash`, return a string based on a `RequestEvent`, which will be counted and checked against the rate, or a boolean to make the request fail (`false`) or succeed (`true`) no matter the current rate.
 The string will be hashed later.

 Here's the source for the IP + User Agent limiter, as an example: